martin-lebras/beer-analysis/README.md

 1. How can we quantify users' knowledge of beer and what's the impact on the ratings ?
 2. How can the preferences of the users impact the ratings on the websites ?
 3. Are text reviews and user scores consistent with each other across regions?
-4. Are users influenced by the past rating of the beer ?
-    -  Inconclusive after work done for P3
-5. Are users influenced by their past ratings ?
-    -  Inconclusive after work done for P3
-6. Are users influenced by current trends in beer consumption ?
-    -  Inconclusive after work done for P3

 ## 📦 Additional datasets